Notice Of Privacy Practices

 Release of Information

-Whenever a student was referred by another person or agency via the referral form, it is appropriate to determine through the informed consent process with the student if the person or agency can be notified that the student kept the appointment.
+Whenever a student was referred by another person or agency, it is appropriate to determine through the informed consent process with the student if the person or agency can be notified that the student kept the appointment by facilitating a “Release of Information” form.
 This is especially important when the student was referred by faculty or staff members.

-Information regarding the areas of alcohol and drugs or communicable diseases including HIV/AIDS requires the student to indicate on the ROI if they are wanting that specific information released.
+Information regarding the areas of alcohol and drugs or communicable diseases including HIV/AIDS requires the student to indicate on the “Release of Information” if they are wanting that specific information released.
 A general release is not sufficient to allow for the release of such information.

 ***PNWCC collaboration with PNW Accessibility Center (PAC)

-2. Documentation is required to establish appropriate academic accommodations
+- Documentation is required to establish appropriate academic accommodations within the PAC.

-3. Attending counseling sessions ranging between 4-6 sessions will provide necessary evaluative information for making appropriate accommodations and supports to meet your educational endeavors at PNW
+- Generally, attending counseling sessions ranging between 4-6 sessions will provide necessary evaluative information to make appropriate suggestions for accommodations and supports to meet your educational endeavors at PNW

-1. Provisional accommodations may be provided for the semester in which you begin the PNWCC assessment process for identifying and receiving the PNWCC Request for Accommodation Letter
+- Provisional accommodations through the PAC may be provided for the semester in which you begin the PNWCC assessment process for identifying and receiving the PNWCC Request for Accommodation Letter

-2. For accommodations to continue into the next semester, regular attendance in counseling sessions is needed to establish a treatment plan that may include academic accommodations that are provided by PNW PAC
+- Regular attendance in counseling sessions is needed to establish a treatment plan that may include academic accommodations that are provided by PNW PAC will be recommended as necessary on a case-by-case basis.

 **NOTE: Students must follow PAC established protocols to receive PAC accommodations and support.